Best ultralight packable daypack for minimalist travel and everyday in 2026

 More organisation usually means more weight/bulk – another trade-off.

-An absolute MUST for an ultralight packable daypack though (at least in our opinion) are easily accessible, elastic water bottle pockets (on both sides).
+An absolute MUST for an ultralight packable daypack, though (at least in our opinion), is that it is easily accessible and has elastic water bottle pockets (on both sides).
 You may only use one water bottle, but you can always use the other pocket to balance the pack with an umbrella, tripod, sunscreen, sunglasses, first aid kit, snacks, etc.

 Easily accessible water bottle pockets are a MUST for a good daypack